 Many people don’t realize how important boron is for your plants, but you’ll certainly notice a difference if it is not present.
 Boron helps to regulate the metabolism of carbohydrates and sugars in plants.
 It aids in new plant growth by helping your lawn absorb nutrients and grow new tissue.
 Boron also assists in pollination and fertilization.
 While all of this is important for your lawn’s growth, it’s essential to note that even small amounts of boron can be toxic, so your yard doesn’t need a lot to thrive.
 When looking at different lawn solutions for your yard, it’s helpful for boron to be present so you can be sure you’re not giving your lawn more than is necessary.

 Copper is another important micronutrient to look for when considering lawn solutions.
-Copper is necessary for the production of chlorophyll, and it also helps to fortify cell wall strength.
-It’s crucial to the process of activating enzymes with the plant.
+Copper is involved in the electron transport chain of photosynthesis, and it also helps to fortify cell wall strength.
+It’s crucial to the process of activating enzymes within the plant.
 You’ll most likely find copper-deficient soil in sandy soils or soils with high pH levels.

 Iron is a micronutrient essential for the formation of chlorophyll — it helps to carry out cellular functions.
 The number one thing you’ll notice when including iron in your lawn solutions is the increased green of your lawn.
-If your soil is compacted or is not properly aerated, there is a high likelihood of iron deficiency.
+If your soil is compacted has a high pH or is not properly aerated, there is a high likelihood of iron deficiency.

 Manganese is a powerful micronutrient.
 It helps with nitrogen metabolism and assists in chlorophyll formation.
 Manganese also breaks down carbohydrates and activates enzymes during the growth process.
-If your lawn has too much manganese, you will likely see brown spots; if there is too little manganese, you could see grey or tan spots in your lawn.
+If your lawn has too much manganese, you will likely see brown spots on leaf tissue; if there is too little manganese, you could see grey or tan spots in your lawn.
+Manganese is relatively immobile once deposited in leaves so deficiency affects younger leaves more so than older leaves.

-Plants need molybdenum in order to utilize one of their necessary macronutrients: nitrogen.
-Plants cannot transform nitrogen into amino acids without molybdenum.
+Plants need molybdenum to utilize one of their necessary macronutrients: nitrogen.
+Plants cannot transform nitrate to ammonium without molybdenum.
 If your lawn doesn’t have enough molybdenum, your grass can become twisted and you might notice scorching.

 Zinc is crucial for root and plant growth.
 It helps to regulate metabolic activity and consumption of sugars.
 Zinc is also another micronutrient that is important to the production of chlorophyll.